For those that don’t already know us, allow me to introduce ourselves – I am Tara and my partner in crime is Owen.

 I am a prairie girl – born and raised in Sherwood Park, Alberta – there is not a whole lot of sailing in Sherwood Park (or any for that matter).
 I had my first taste of sailing on a lake in Alberta when my stepdad bought a 26′ MacGregor and then later a Tanzer – my experience there was limited to an afternoon or two over the course of the very short summers (and the long-lasting motion after the fact).
 When my parents retired to Vancouver Island, I had the opportunity to get out and do some more sailing, and most importantly, got my first taste of racing – I was hooked!
 About five years after they moved out, I followed and have been sailing ever since.

 Owen is an Island boy, but grew up mostly on power boats.
-He eventually bought his first sailboat and learned as he went.
+Owen was that 12 year old kid that is whizzing around in a tin fishing boat by himself that I shake my head at today!
+He eventually bought his first sailboat (a 25′ US) and learned as he went.
 He also joined the race world and that is where our worlds collided.

 We have spent a lot of time out on Solstice Tide in the last 5 1/2 years (Queen Charlotte Islands, 2 trips to the San Juans, Desolation Sound and the Discovery Islands, Princess Louisa Inlet and nearly every anchorage in the Gulf Islands) and intend to keep cruising her as we get ready to head for warmer climes.